-Apple trees from seeds usually produce quite different apples than the fruit they came from, and often become cross-pollinated with an inedible apple tree.
-They can also take 7 to 10 years to grow fruit, so you'll want to keep this tree as a fun experiment rather than a reliable food source.
+When you grow an apple tree from seeds, it usually produces quite different apples than the fruit they came from, and often become cross-pollinated with an inedible apple tree.
+They can also take 7 to 10 years to grow fruit, so you'll want to keep this apple tree as a fun experiment rather than a reliable food source.

 - Collect about a dozen seeds from a few of your favourite types of apple (they have a 30% germination rate).

 - Place your seeds on a moist paper towel or some damp moss, then put this in an airtight container.
 Store them in the fridge for at least 6 weeks.